steven-mi/parallel_systems_2020/README.md

-# C++ Adventures
+#

-This repository contains project to refresh my C++ knowledge.
-Following projects are available:
+This repository is a collection of all exercises during the summer semester 2020

 - `add` - simple project to calculate the sum of two numbers
 - `diff` - simple projects to calculate the difference of two numbers